-New Policy: Calgary-Chestermere Interface Intermunicipal Development Plan, POL2017-0012 (Ward 9)

-EXECUTIVE SUMMARY

-The purpose of this report is to recommend approval of the Calgary-Chestermere Interface Intermunicipal Development Plan (The Plan), which was jointly developed by The City of Calgary (Calgary) and City of Chestermere (Chestermere).
+ISC: UNRESTRICTED Planning & Development Report to SPC on Planning and Urban Development 2020 February 05 New Policy: Calgary-Chestermere Interface Intermunicipal Development Plan, POL2017-0012 (Ward 9) EXECUTIVE SUMMARY The purpose of this report is to recommend approval of the Calgary-Chestermere Interface Intermunicipal Development Plan (The Plan), which was jointly developed by The City of Calgary (Calgary) and City of Chestermere (Chestermere).
 The Plan is the result of coordination and collaboration by staff from both municipalities (Project Team).
 The vision, core ideas and policies in The Plan support an attractive and unique interface between Calgary and Chestermere.
 The Plan (Attachment 1) provides for future intermunicipal collaboration and a long-term common vision and framework for development of approximately 102 hectares (252 acres) of lands along the common boundary between Calgary and Chestermere.
 Specifically, the policy area extends 150 metres east and west of Range Road 284/116 Street E/Conrich Road (Interface Street) between future alignments of 8 Avenue NE and Peigan Trail SE.
 The Plan will be considered by Calgary and Chestermere councils.
 After the respective public hearing at each municipality, The Plan will be submitted to the Calgary Metropolitan Regional Board for approval.
 Once a decision is rendered, The Plan will return to Calgary and Chestermere councils for final approval.
 The Calgary Planning Commission provided input on The Plan during a closed session on 2019 December 5.
 The Plan was also presented to Chestermere Council in a closed session (equivalent to the Committee of the Whole) on 2019 December 17 for their information and input.
 The Plan represents a unique approach to Intermunicipal Development Plans.
 The Plan includes high-level policy to support further collaboration and coordination between Calgary and Chestermere, and to guide the completion of studies required to achieve the vision for the plan area.
 The Plan also includes detailed policies to allow for consistency in the plan area and to address differences in policies and processes between the two municipalities.

-New Policy: Calgary-Chestermere Interface Intermunicipal Development Plan, POL2017-0012 (Ward 9)
+ISC: UNRESTRICTED Planning & Development Report to SPC on Planning and Urban Development 2020 February 05 New Policy: Calgary-Chestermere Interface Intermunicipal Development Plan, POL2017-0012 (Ward 9) ADMINISTRATION RECOMMENDATION:

-ADMINISTRATION RECOMMENDATION:

-That the Standing Policy Committee on Planning and Urban Development:
+That with respect to Report PUD2020-0047, the following be adopted:

+That Council:

-- 1. Direct Administration to: - a.
-Prepare a bylaw as outlined in the proposed Calgary-Chestermere Interface Intermunicipal Development Plan in Attachment 1; and - b.
-Forward the proposed bylaw, to accommodate the required advertising, and this report, directly to the 2020 March 16 Combined Meeting of Council. - 2.
-Recommend that Council hold a Public Hearing at the 2020 March 16 Combined Meeting of Council; and - a.
-Give FIRST READING to the proposed bylaw, the proposed Calgary-Chestermere Interface Intermunicipal Development Plan; - WITHHOLD second and third readings of the proposed bylaw until Calgary-Chestermere Interface Intermunicipal Development Plan has been approved by the Calgary Metropolitan Region Growth Board, then return to Council for SECOND and THIRD READING; and - c.
-Direct Administration to submit the proposed Calgary-Chestermere Interface Intermunicipal Development Plan to the Calgary Metropolitan Region Growth Board for review. - 3.
+- 1. Hold a Public Hearing at the 2020 February 24 Combined Meeting of Council; - 2.
+Give FIRST READING to Proposed Bylaw 13P2020, the proposed Calgary-Chestermere Interface Intermunicipal Development Plan: - 3.
+WITHHOLD second and third readings of Proposed Bylaw 13P2020 until Calgary-Chestermere Interface Intermunicipal Development Plan has been approved by the Calgary Metropolitan Region Board, then return to Council for SECOND and THIRD READING: - 4.
+Direct Administration to submit the proposed Calgary-Chestermere Interface Intermunicipal Development Plan to the Calgary Metropolitan Region Board for review; and - 5.
 Direct Administration to complete any consequential amendments to the Belvedere Area Structure Plan and the Rocky View/Calgary Intermunicipal Development Plan and report back no later than Q4 2020.
+Excerpt from the Minutes of the 2020 February 03 Combined Meeting of Council: